Fenwick17/afenwick.com/content/blog/2021/responsive-accessible-table/index.md

 </tbody>
 ```

 At this stage it is looking quite good.
 We have the default table styling on desktop, and a collapsed list view on mobile.
-But there is a problem here, the table headings are not visible because we hid the `thead`, now we can’t tell what each cell it meant to represent anymore.
-We should bring those back on mobile.
+But there is a problem here, the table headings are not visible because we hid the `thead`, now we cannot tell what each cell is meant to represent anymore.
+We need bring those back on mobile, we will not do this in the conventional way.

 ```html
 <tbody>